First time in Iceland and ready to enjoy a Road Trip? Then you must know the speed limits in Iceland to avoid fines and speed tickets!

 So now that we have the basic sketch of what roads are like, let’s see what the speed limits in Iceland are:

-· 50km/h in urban areas, 80km/h on not paved, gravel roads rural areas and 90 km on paved rural roads.
+- 50km/h in urban areas, 80km/h on not paved, gravel roads rural areas and 90 km/h on paved rural roads.

-· Using mobile phones while driving: the use of cell phones and driving a vehicle is incompatible if you are not using any hands-free device.
+- Using mobile phones while driving: the use of cell phones and driving a vehicle is incompatible if you are not using any hands-free device.
 Checking a WhatsApp message can wait.
-And if it is urgent, pull over to the side of the road on a safe area.
+And if it is urgent, pull over to the side of the road in a safe area.

-· Do not overtake on the left: In Iceland, this can only be done on the right and with clear view and visibility of vehicles coming from the other side.
+- Do not overtake on the left: In Iceland, this can only be done on the right and with a clear view and visibility of vehicles coming from the other side.

 Speed limits in Iceland